+6.416 Aerial Photogrammetry (1 Class, 4 Lab Hrs/Wk)

+An introductory study of the basic skill of interpretation of aerial photos.
+The practical use of aerial photos for forestry use covering such items as steroscopic viewing, scale determination, acreage measurement, object heights and forest typing

+6.417 Silviculture (2 Class, 4 Lab Hrs/Wk)

+An introductory course to describe and observe the biological influences on a forest stand.
+The influence of forest practices and how they may change the composition, reproduction, growth rates, environment, nutrition, and stocking of a forest.

+9.727 Medical Transcription (3 Class Hrs/Wk)

+Adaptation of medical secretarial skills.
+Learning to type what is heard on dictating machines.
+Medical correspondence, abstracts, reports such as histories, physicals, X-rays, operative reports, etc.

+BA 131 Introduction to Business Data Processing Concepts, elements and structure of business data processing systems, classifying, calculating, and reporting functions, programming, computer fundamentals.

+BA 231 Business Data Processing

+Application of computers to business data processing using COBOL.
+The development of a common business-priented language and its use in modern business organizations.
+Comparison of COBOL with other automatic programming languages.
+Prerequisite: BA 131.

+- CS 221 Concept of Computing (2 Class Hrs/Wk) An introduction to computers including basic concepts, capabilities and limitations.
+A survey of hardware and software systems and their applications and implications. - 3 Credits CS 233 Introduction to Numerical Computation (3 Class Hrs/Wk) Basic principles of numerical computation, programming a computer in subject oriented languages with major emphasis on programming in an algebraic language.
+Prerequisite: Mth 101, or equivalent.

-- 6.416 Aerial Photogrammetry (1 Class, 4 Lab Hrs/Wk) 3 Credits An introductory study of the basic skill of interpretation of aerial photos.
-The practical use of aerial photos for forestry use covering such items as steroscopic viewing, scale determination, acreage measurement, object heights and forest typing- - 3 Credits 6.417 Silviculture (2 Class, 4 Lab Hrs/Wk) An introductory course to describe and observe the biological influences on a forest stand.
-The influence of forest practices and how they may change the composition, reproduction, growth rates, environment, nutrition, and stocking of a forest. - 6.418 Intermediate Forest Measurements (3 Class Hrs/Wk) 3 Credits Course is designed to familiarize the student with the design techniques of sample cruising, as well as an orientation to the theory of sampling, new approaches to cruising.
-Prerequisite: 6.407 and 6.408, or consent of instructor. - 6.419 Forest Recreation (2 Class, 4 Lab Hrs/Wk) An introductory course in outdoor recreation which covers the needs and demands of the general public to use forest resources of recreation.
+6.418 Intermediate Forest Measurements (3 Class Hrs/Wk) Course is designed to familiarize the student with the design techniques of sample cruising, as well as an orientation to the theory of sampling, new approaches to crusing.
+Prerequisite: 6.407 and 6.408, or consent of instructor.

+6.419 Forest Recreation (2 Class, 4 Lab Hrs/Wk) 3 Credits An introductory course in outdoor recreation which covers the needs and demands of the general public to use forest resources of recreation.
 The economic factors involved in recreation as well as the planning and design of recreational facilities will be discussed.

-6.420 Advanced Silviculture (2 Class, 4 Lab Hrs/Wk) 3 Credits The application of principles previously learned to the improvement of forest stands through basic sitvicultural practices.
+6.420 Advanced Silviculture (2 Class, 4 Lab Hrs/Wk) 3 Credits The application of principles previously learned to the improvement of forest stands through basic silvicultural practices.
 Laboratory and field exercises will include actual stand treatments.
 Prerequisite: 6.417 Silviculture.